 The output data types of source blocks vary.
 For example, a Sine Wave block outputs a vector of real doubles.

-For an example of using a source block, see Build a Simple Model.
+For an example of using a source block, see Build and Edit a Model in the Simulink Editor.

 Do initial prototyping in a model, when the generated signal data serves your modeling requirements